netdisco/netdisco-docker/README.md

 See the demo at: [https://netdisco2-demo.herokuapp.com/](https://netdisco2-demo.herokuapp.com/)

-##  Installation
+##  Docker Deployment

-Netdisco is written in Perl and is self-contained apart from the PostgreSQL database, so is very easy to install and runs well on any linux or unix system.

-It includes a lightweight web server for the interface, a backend daemon to gather data from your network, and a command line interface for troubleshooting.
+Netdisco includes a lightweight web server for the interface, a backend daemon to gather data from your network, and a command line interface for troubleshooting.
 There is a simple configuration file in YAML format.

-Please check out the [installation instructions](https://metacpan.org/pod/App::Netdisco) on CPAN.
+If you do not have your own PostgreSQL database, we also have an image for that.
+All images work well together, sharing configuration and logs.

+Download the `docker-compose.yml` file and run:

+    docker-compose up

+This will start the database, backend daemon, and web frontend listening on port 5000.
+If you have a device using the SNMP community `public`, enter it in the Netdisco homepage and click Discover.

+You can also download `dc-netdisco-do.yml` for command-line management of Netdisco (run without an action to get help):

+    docker-compose -f dc-netdisco-do.yml netdisco-do <action>

+When you start these containers the directory `netdisco` will contain logs, configuration, and PostgreSQL data files.
+This is configurable within the `.yml` configuration file.

+The default configuration is available in `netdisco/config/deployment.yml`.
+The backend and web daemons will automatically restart when you save cahnges to this file.

+Logs are available in `netdisco/logs/netdisco-{backend,web}.log`.
+You can increase the log level by changing settings in `deployment.yml`.

+Local web or backend plugins can be installed into `netdisco/nd-site-local/` as per our documentation.
+Finally, the PostgreSQL data files are stored in `netdisco/pgdata/` and we do not advise touching them (unless you wish to reinitialize the system).

+The web frontend is configured to allow unauthenticated access with full admin rights.
+We suggest you visit the `Admin -> User Management` menu item, and edit `no_auth` in `deployment.yml`, to remove this guest account and set up authenticated user access.

+Other username, password, database connection, and file locations, can all be set using environment variables described in our wiki.

+## Getting Support

+We have several other pages with tips for
+L<alternate deployment scenarios|https://github.com/netdisco/netdisco/wiki/Install-Tips>,
+L<understanding and troubleshooting Netdisco|https://github.com/netdisco/netdisco/wiki/Troubleshooting>,
+L<tips and tricks for specific platforms|https://github.com/netdisco/netdisco/wiki/Vendor-Tips>,
+and L<all the configuration options|https://github.com/netdisco/netdisco/wiki/Configuration>.

 You can also speak to someone in the [`#netdisco@freenode`](https://webchat.freenode.net/?randomnick=1&prompt=1&channels=%23netdisco) IRC channel, or on the [community email list](https://lists.sourceforge.net/lists/listinfo/netdisco-users).